apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>The name of the KubeBlocks cluster being referenced when a service provided by another KubeBlocks cluster is
-being referenced.</p>
+<p>When referencing a service provided by other KubeBlocks cluster, you need to provide the name of the Cluster being referenced.</p>
-<p>By default, the clusterDefinition.spec.connectionCredential secret corresponding to the referenced Cluster will
+<p>By default, when other KubeBlocks Cluster are referenced, the ClusterDefinition.spec.connectionCredential secret corresponding to the referenced Cluster will be used to bind to the current component.
-be used to bind to the current component.
-The connection credential secret should include and correspond to the following fields: endpoint, port, username, and password when a KubeBlocks cluster is being referenced.</p>
+Currently, if a KubeBlocks cluster is to be referenced, the connection credential secret should include and correspond to the following fields: endpoint, port, username, and password.</p>
-<p>Under this referencing approach, the ServiceKind and ServiceVersion of service reference declaration defined in
-the ClusterDefinition will not be validated.
+<p>Under this referencing approach, the ServiceKind and ServiceVersion of service reference declaration defined in the ClusterDefinition will not be validated.
 If both Cluster and ServiceDescriptor are specified, the Cluster takes precedence.</p>
 </td>
 </tr>